yawkat/YawkatSnap/README.md

 YawkatSnap
 ==========

-Java Windows FTP screenshots, like ScreenSnapr
+Java Windows/Linux FTP screenshots, like ScreenSnapr

 What this does
 --------------